Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G: Relevant Research Challenges

 \subsection{Impairments and Practical Limitations}

-Hardware impairments (HIs), modeling imperfections, and other practical limitations pose great challenges on the design and management of RIS-enhanced INTENT networks.
-While it is common in the research community to use oversimplified models and ignore imperfections for characterizing the performance bounds, useful insights on the system performance cannot be attained without taking practical limitations into consideration.
-These limitations include HIs in RF components of the transceivers, frequent link interruptions in maritime communications \cite{Wei}, mutual coupling between RIS elements \cite{Gradoni}, random shadowing and interference from terrestrial stations in satellite communications \cite{Guo}, etc.
+Hardware impairments (HIs), modeling imperfections, and other practical limitations pose great challenges on the design of RIS-enhanced INTENT networks.
+For example, it is common to assume continuous and perfect phase shift design for RIS elements; however, high resolution phase shifters are costly and employing them may compromise the cost-efficiency of the RIS.
+Therefore, in practice, only a limited phase shifts are available to choose from.
+Additionally, due to the complicated nature of optimization problems in RIS-aided systems, global optimal solutions are hardly achieved.
+Thus, the obtained phase shifts may differ from the actual optimum values.
+These two factors lead to residual phase noise at RIS elements which seriously degrades the optimization performance \cite{Xing}.
+Other limitations include HIs in RF components of the transceivers, frequent link interruptions in maritime communications, mutual coupling between RIS elements, random shadowing in satellite communications, etc.